 6. University benefits under the Health & Welfare Plan and any voluntary employee programs will be continued during a medical leave of absence, provided the employee pays the required premiums.
 The benefits manager will contact the individual on leave regarding payment of applicable premiums.

-7. The faculty member should contact the Center for Human Resources for information regarding California State Disability Insurance (SDI) benefits.
-Application may be made at a local State Disability Office or by mail using a form available at the Center for Human Resources or the doctor’s office.
+7. The faculty member should contact Human Resources for information regarding California State Disability Insurance (SDI) benefits.
+Application may be made at a local State Disability Office or by mail using a form available at Human Resources or the doctor’s office.

 Faculty members are paid on a monthly basis.
 Checks will be directly deposited or mailed from the Payroll Office to the faculty member’s designated address on the 26th of each month.
 If the 26th falls on a Saturday, Sunday, or holiday, the salary check will be issued on the last business day prior to the 26th.
 Faculty members are strongly encouraged to contact the Payroll Office to set up direct deposit.